BARTCHIVES

 My favorite live BART map is "Where is BART?"

-BART at 50
+BART at 50+

-In 2023, about 350 of BART's original 450 car A and B car fleet made to about 50 years since their original construction (and many of them with 50 years of service).
+In 2023, about half of BART's original 450 car A and B car fleet made to about 50 years since their original construction (and many of them with 50 years of service).
 This is a record to be celebrated - and a testament to all those who designed, constructed, rebuilt, operated, and maintained them for the past half century.

 Picture

-BART at 50: Documents, Photos, Articles, etc
+BART at 50: Documents, Photos, Articles, etc on the official BART site

 www.bart.gov/50years